Queen (chess): History

 The queen was originally the counsellor or prime minister or vizier (Sanskrit mantri, Persian farzīn, Arabic firzān, firz or wazīr).
 Initially, its only move was one square diagonally.
 Around 1300, its abilities were enhanced to allow it to jump two squares diagonally (onto a same-colored square) for its first move.

 The fers changed into the queen over time.
 The first surviving mention of this piece as a queen or similar is the Latin regina in the Einsiedeln Poem, a 98-line Medieval Latin poem written around 997 and preserved in a monastery at Einsiedeln in Switzerland.
 Some surviving early medieval pieces depict the piece as a queen.
 The word fers became grammatically feminized in several languages, such as alferza in Spanish and fierce or fierge in French.
-The Carmina Burana also refer to the queen as femina (woman) and coniunx (spouse), and the name Amazon has sometimes been seen.
+The Carmina Burana also refer to the queen as femina (woman) and coniunx (spouse), and the name amazon has sometimes been seen.

 During the great chess reform at the end of the 15th century, Catholic nations kept using an equivalent of Latin domina ("lady"), such as dama in Spanish, donna in Italy, and dame in France, all of which evoke "Our Lady".
-However, Protestant nations such as Germany and England refused any derivatives of domina as it might have suggested some cult of the Virgin Mary and instead opted for secular terms such as Königin in German and "queen" in English.
+Protestant nations such as Germany and England, however, refused any derivatives of domina as it might have suggested some cult of the Virgin Mary and instead opted for secular terms such as Königin in German and "queen" in English.

 In Russian, the piece keeps its Persian name of ferz; koroleva (queen) is colloquial and is never used by professional chess players.
-However, the names korolevna (king's daughter), tsaritsa (tsar's wife), and baba (old woman) are attested as early as 1694.
+The names korolevna (king's daughter), tsaritsa (tsar's wife), and baba (old woman), however, are attested as early as 1694.
 In Arabic countries, the queen remains termed and, in some cases, depicted as a vizier.